-but only if it is relevant to the real-life situation.
-A week's course based on a well-staffed, well-sited, modern hospital unit can be almost a slap in the face to the nurse who has to return to an understaffed, isolated, century-old asylum.
+but only if it is relevant to a real-life situation.
+A week's course based on a well-staffed, well-sited. modern hospital unit can be almost a slap in the face to the nurse who has to return to an understaffed, isolated, century-old asylum.
 Staff need to see and hear about that which is good; but those who set themselves up as teachers or trainers must be prepared to indicate what can be done, in practical terms, to improve the bad situation.
-At the Institute of Mental Subnormality the process is two-fold: in the first stage a team from a hospital visits the Institute for a week's course in behaviour modification; in the second stage, some time later, the Institute team visits the hospital and faces the problems put up by the local team.
+At the British Institute of Mental Handicap\ the process is two-fold: in the first stage a team from a hospital visits the Institute for a week's course in behaviour modification; in the second stage, some time later, the Institute team visits the hospital and faces the problems put up by the local team.
 This process ensures that staff are exposed to new ideas, and that Institute staff are exposed to the reality of the situation.

 Other hospitals have organised the exchange of teams.
 Each team stays and works at the opposite hospital for a week or two: they then meet for an exchange of views on what they have experienced.
 Even a one-day visit can be valuable, if it is to a well-chosen place whose situation bears some resemblance to that of the sending hospital.
-So it is worth-while questioning how recently staff have had the opportunity of refresher courses or visits.
+So it is worthwhile questioning how recently staff have had the opportunity of refresher courses or visits.

 Another key feature in the maintenance of morale is the opportunity for staff to be heard.
-If they gain ideas from visits or training, if they have suggestions to make for a better service, if they are dissatisfied about their own conditions-do the hospital authorities listen?
+If they gain ideas from visits or training, if they have suggestions to make for a better service, if they are dissatisfied about their own conditions - do the hospital authorities listen?
 Views can be formulated in a variety of ways: ward meetings, contributions to a staff journal, a trades union branch, a joint staff consultative committee, or general interdisciplinary teach-ins or forums.
 The existence of machinery for expressing views is important, but much more so is evidence that the hospital authorities are prepared to listen to what is said and to respond.
 Staff are greatly heartened when members and top officials come into the middle of the hospital, to see, smell and hear what life is like on a bad day.
 It's much more effective than exhortation or emollient praise delivered from afar.
 As a former matron of Guy's used to say, 'It's footwork that counts!'.

 Barriers between professions, or even worse, social distance between seniors and juniors, can insidiously destroy morale.
 Staff under stress, perhaps through overwork, heavy responsibility on night duty, or sheer concern, often need quiet counselling.
-It is worthwhile observing these relationships which exist between staff: if they are bad then relations with residents will be equally bad.18 provide an environment which will not only preserve life, but will recognise the dignity of the individual give the resident as much control over his own activities and environment as is consistent with the corporate purpose of the institution enable each resident to form part of a small group reduce social distance between staff and resident avoid regimentation avoid depersonalisation avoid 'block' treatment encourage worthwhile work and leisure activities maintain close links with the community.
+It is worthwhile observing these relationships which exist between staff: if they are bad then relations with residents will be equally bad.

-24 Influence of the management system
+25 Influence of the management system